tedtoal/XPT2046_Touchscreen_TT/README.md

 ## Using BOTH XPT2036_Touchscreen AND Adafruit_ILI9341 (TFT LCD display) in your project

-A new pair of files in this library, *TS_ILI9341_map.h* and *.cpp*, provide mapping services to map between touchscreen coordinates and TFT LCD display coordinates.
+The pair of files *TS_ILI9341_map.h* and *.cpp* provide mapping services to map between touchscreen coordinates and TFT LCD display coordinates.
 The display must use an ILI9341 controller, and the library requires the use of additional libraries *Adafruit_ILI9341* and *Adafruit-GFX-Library* to support the TFT display.
-If you haven't already, add those libraries to your Arduino IDE.
+If you want to use the touchscreen this way and you haven't done so already, add those libraries to your Arduino IDE.

 ### Include files

-At the start of your project .ino file, where you #include other files, #include *SPI.h* and *XPT2046_Touchscreen_TT.h*:
+At the start of your project .ino file, where you #include other files, #include *TS_ILI9341_map.h*:

 ```
 #include <TS_ILI9341_map.h>